Meet our Faculty: Dr. Lan Dong

 Teaching Concentration: Asian American literature; comics and graphic narratives; comparative literature; children’s and young adult literature; women and gender studies

-Courses Taught: Asian American Women and Literature (cross-listed with Women’s and Gender Studies); Children’s and Young Adult Literature; Chinese American Action Cinema; College Writing and Civic Engagement; Comics and Asian America; Exploring Literature; From China to Chinese America; Graphic Novel; Honors Composition; How Do You Know?
-Multicultural America; Images of Asian/Asian Americans in Literature and Films; Introduction to Literature; Introduction to the Discipline; Introduction to World Literature: East & West; Memoirs across Cultures (cross-listed with Liberal and Integrative Studies); Novels by Nobel Laureates (cross-listed with Liberal and Integrative Studies); Rhetoric and College Writing; World Literature I: Folk and Fairy Tales; World Literature II: International Short Stories
+Courses Taught: Asian American Women and Literature (cross-listed with Women’s and Gender Studies); Children’s and Young Adult Literature; Chinese American Action Cinema; College Writing and Civic Engagement; Comics and Asian America; Exploring Literature; From China to Chinese America; Graphic Novel; Honors Composition; How Do You Know?: Multicultural America; Images of Asian/Asian Americans in Literature and Films; Introduction to Literature; Introduction to the Discipline; Introduction to World Literature: East & West; Memoirs across Cultures (cross-listed with Liberal and Integrative Studies); Novels by Nobel Laureates (cross-listed with Liberal and Integrative Studies); Rhetoric and College Writing; World Literature I: Folk and Fairy Tales; World Literature II: International Short Stories

 - Faculty Excellence Award for Scholarship, CLAS